kimuraz/kimuraz/README.md

 ## What I've been doing recently

 * :zap: Working full time as a frontend developer
-* :brazil: Working with brazilian open data as side projects
+* :brazil: Exploring brazilian open data as side projects
 * :books: Studying more about algorithms, system design and python

 > I highly recommend this book: [Fluent python](https://www.oreilly.com/library/view/fluent-python/9781491946237/)